Village People: Soviet ban

 In 1985—two months before Mikhail Gorbachev became premier—the Soviet communist party's youth wing distributed a secret blacklist of artists and songs to bureaucrats.
 The list included, among many others, the Village People, as their songs were considered ideologically harmful.
 This list categorized the Village People's music as "violent".

-LGBT denial
+Gay anthem denial

 At the end of 2024, band member Victor Willis alleged to news media that the group's hit song "Y.M.C.A." was not a gay anthem and threatened to sue "each and every news organization" that would refer to the song as such.
+He did add "However, I don’t mind that gays think of the song as their anthem."